WeblateOrg/weblate/docs/admin/install/docker.rst

    Minimal password score as evaluated by the `zxcvbn
    <https://github.com/dropbox/zxcvbn>`_ password strength estimator.
-   Defaults to 3, set to 0 to disable strenght checking.
+   Defaults to 3, set to 0 to disable strength checking.

 PostgreSQL database setup